MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Denmark/how-to-create-electronic-documents-by-using-oioubl.md

 5. Post the invoice.

 ## To create an electronic sales invoice
 After you post a document, you can create an electronic invoice in an OIOUBL format.
+The following steps describe the process for posted sales invoices, but the process is the same for other documents.

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Posted Sales Invoices**, and then choose the related link.
 2. Open the relevant posted sales invoice.
-3. Choose the **Create Electronic Invoice** action.
+3. Choose the **Create Electronic <*document type*>** action.
-4. Optionally, in the **Create Electronic Invoices** window, set additional filters, and then choose the **OK** button.
+4. Optionally, in the **Create Electronic <*document type*>** window, set additional filters, and then choose the **OK** button.

 An XML file is created and stored at the location that was defined in the **Sales & Receivables Setup** window.
 You can now submit the document to the customer.